collective-funds/guidelines/README.md

   Open source projects collects funds – but how do they spend them?

-  The Collective Funds Guidelines provides a framework for use of funds.
+  The Collective Funds Guidelines provides a framework for the use of funds.

 </div>